yjgaia/UPPERCASE/DOC/EN/CREATE_PROJECT.md

 # Create Project
 This document is for users who have general understanding of Javascript and Web Development.
-Please refer to the Sample Project made in this article is generated in [Sample folder](https://github.com/Hanul/UPPERCASE.IO/tree/master/Sample).
+Please note that the Sample Project made in this article is generated in [Sample folder](https://github.com/Hanul/UPPERCASE.IO/tree/master/Sample).

 ## Create Project Folder
 1. Create Project Folder in proper place (can be anywhere).